Indigenous Tourism in Canada – Top 10 Authentic Cultural & Adventure Experiences

 Huron-Wendat Museum, Wendake

-With a spectacular museum, the national Ekionkiestha’ longhouse, and authentic cuisine Wendake is either a day trip from Quebec City or a weekend getaway.
-With various handicraft workshops available (talking stick, traditional beading), hiking trails, canoeing, and kayaking.
-Listen to traditional storytelling in the National Ekionkiestha’ Longhouse, sitting by a fire, let yourself be mesmerized by the myths and legends of the Huron Wendat First Nations.
+With a spectacular museum, the national Ekionkiestha’ longhouse, and authentic cuisine, Wendake is either a day trip from Quebec City or a weekend getaway.
+Various handicraft workshops are available (talking sticks, traditional beading), hiking trails, canoeing, and kayaking.
+Listen to traditional storytelling in the National Ekionkiestha’ Longhouse, sitting by a fire, andnlet yourself be mesmerized by the myths and legends of the Huron Wendat First Nations.

 Watch whales breach at eye level – on a zodiac boat tour with Croisiere Essipit – Innu Nation – in Quebec Maritime.
 Between May and October, you can see up to 13 species of whales in the St. Lawrence River.
 I stayed at one of their fully furnished apartments.
 There are also four campgrounds and outfitter options.
 You can also book black bear or fishing experiences.
 We took a zodiac whale-watching tour with Essipit and enjoyed it immensely.